 If you or a loved one is struggling with signs of either of these conditions, you should reach out for help.
 When comorbid mental health conditions are treated together, they can be optimally managed for a long and sustained recovery.

-Speaking with your primary care physician or therapist can be a great first step toward finding the kind of treatment that can help you build a healthier and happier future.
+Speaking with your primary care physician or therapist can be a great first step toward finding the treatment to help you build a healthier and happier future.

 Resources